 This stage is about executing the defined or modeled process.
 It can involve both manual and automated tasks.
 Manual processes are carried out by staff, while automated processes are driven by software.

-For example, in handling a customer’s order at an online retailer, the software requests payment and requests a shipping address automatically to the customer before the order is processed.
+For example, when handling a customer’s order at an online retailer, the software automatically requests payment and a shipping address before the order is processed.
 When the money has come in, the system notifies the staff.
 Then, the staff packs and ships the item to the customer’s address.

 Monitoring